-We are the second largest homebuilder in the United States by deliveries, revenues and net earnings, an originator of residential and commercial mortgage loans, a provider of title insurance and closing services and a developer of multifamily rental properties.
-In addition, we are a sponsor and manager of funds and joint ventures engaged in development and ownership of multifamily rental properties and a sponsor and manager of a fund engaged in ownership of single family rental properties.
+We are one of the largest homebuilders in the United States by deliveries, revenues and net earnings, an originator of residential and commercial mortgage loans, a provider of title insurance and closing services and a developer of multifamily rental properties.
+In addition, we are a sponsor and manager of funds and joint ventures engaged in development and ownership of multifamily rental properties and a sponsor and manager of a fund engaged in ownership of single-family rental properties.
 We also have investments in companies that are engaged in applying technology to improve the homebuilding industry and real estate related aspects of the financial services industry.

-Our homebuilding operations are the most substantial part of our business, generating \$32 billion in revenues, or approximately 95% of consolidated revenues, in fiscal 2022.
+Our homebuilding operations are the most substantial part of our business, generating \$33 billion in revenues, or approximately 95% of consolidated revenues, in fiscal 2023.

-As of November 30, 2022, our reportable Homebuilding segments and all Other Homebuilding operations not required to be reported separately have divisions located in:
+As of November 30, 2023, our reportable Homebuilding segments and all Other Homebuilding operations not required to be reported separately have divisions located in:

-East: Alabama, Florida, New Jersey, Pennsylvania and South Carolina Central: Georgia, Illinois, Indiana, Maryland, Minnesota, North Carolina, Tennessee and Virginia Texas: Texas West: Arizona, California, Colorado, Idaho, Nevada, Oregon, Utah and Washington Other: Urban divisions and other homebuilding related investments primarily in California, including Five Point
+East: Alabama, Florida, New Jersey, Pennsylvania and South Carolina Central: Georgia, Illinois, Indiana, Maryland, Minnesota, North Carolina, Tennessee and Virginia Texas: Texas

+West: Arizona, California, Colorado, Idaho, Nevada, Oregon, Utah and Washington

-Holdings, LLC ("FivePoint")
+Other: Urban divisions and other homebuilding related investments primarily in California, including FivePoint Holdings, LLC ("FivePoint")

 Our other reportable segments are Financial Services, Multifamily and Lennar Other.
-Financial information about our Homebuilding, Financial Services, Multifamily and Lennar Other operations is contained in Management's Discussion and Analysis of Financial Condition and Results of Operations, which is Item 7 of this Report.
+Financial information about our Homebuilding, Financial Services, Multifamily and Lennar Other operations is contained in Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations of this Report.